LIBRARY SHELFIE DAY

 - Display a biography only shelfie

 Once you’ve taken your library shelfie, visit a local library and check out theirs.
 You might find they’ve developed clever ways to entice you to new books and old ones, too.
+Have fun displaying your collection in fun ways!
 Don’t forget to use #LibraryShelfieDay to share on social media.

 LIBRARY SHELFIE DAY HISTORY